oracle/weblogic-remote-console/documentation/content/en/latest/set-console/support-information/_index.md

 ### Which versions of WebLogic Server can I use with WebLogic Remote Console? {}

-WebLogic Remote Console is compatible with WebLogic Server 12.2.1.4 or later.
+WebLogic Remote Console is compatible with WebLogic Server 12.2.1.4 and later.

-### Can I use both WebLogic Remote Console and WebLogic Server Administration Console to manage WebLogic Server Administration Servers? {}
+### Can I use both WebLogic Remote Console and WebLogic Server Administration Console to manage WebLogic Server domains? {}

 It depends on the WebLogic Server release that you have installed.
 The Administration Console was removed in WebLogic Server 14.1.2.0.0 and therefore is not available as of that release.